react-native-community/cli/docs/projects.md

 hence the `unstable_` prefix.

 An array with a list of Legacy Component Name that you want to be registered with the Fabric Interop Layer.
-This will allow you to use on the New Architecture, libreries that are legacy and haven't been migrated yet.
+This will allow you to use libraries that haven't been migrated yet on the New Architecture.

 The list should contain the name of the components, as they're registered in the ViewManagers (i.e. just `"Button"`).